I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/parallel/ni-parallel-ioctl_internal_get_parallel_port_info.md

 <text></text>

 ### Status Block
-I/O Status block
 If this request succeeds, the <b>Information</b> member is set to the size, in bytes, of a <a href="..\parallel\ns-parallel-_parallel_pnp_information.md">PARALLEL_PNP_INFORMATION</a> structure.
 Otherwise, the <b>Information</b> member is set to zero.

 The <b>Status</b> member is set to one of the generic status values returned by internal device control requests for parallel ports or to the following value:

-The value of the <b>Parameters.DeviceIoControl.OutputBufferLength</b> member is less than the size, in bytes, of a PARALLEL_PORT_INFORMATION structure.

 ## Requirements